 Plateaus don’t only apply to weight lifters.
 Long distance runners, cyclists and other such sports can also experience plateaus.
 They also need to mix up their workouts to keep the body guessing.

-For instance, a long distance runner might do some hill walking or swap the treadmill out for a treadcilmber once or twice a week (if you unsure of what a treaclimber is see these Bowflex Treadclimber Reviews).
+For instance, a long distance runner might do some hill walking or swap the treadmill out for a rowing machine once or twice a week.
 This will help engage different muscles and keep your body guessing and developing.

 Even increasing the number of times you stretch can help you overcome a plateau.
 Stretching can also make you stronger and less likely to pick up injuries.